bkuhlmann/dotfiles/README.md

-    gtaila = Git Tail (all) - Answers commit history count since last tag for all projects in current directory. gashl = Git Stash List - Lists stashes (if any). gashs = Git Stash Show - Shows stash or prompts for stash to show. gashdif = Git Stash Diff - Diffs stash or prompts for stash to diff. gashp = Git Stash Pop - Pops stash or prompts for stash to pop. gashd = Git Stash Drop - Drops stash or prompts for stash to drop. gasha = Git Stash (all) - Answers stash count for all projects within current directory.
+    gtaila = Git Tail (all) - Answers commit history count since last tag for all projects in current directory. gashl = Git Stash List - Lists stashes (if any). gashs = Git Stash Show - Shows stash or prompts for stash to show. gashp = Git Stash Pop - Pops stash or prompts for stash to pop. gashd = Git Stash Drop - Drops stash or prompts for stash to drop. gasha = Git Stash (all) - Answers stash count for all projects within current directory.